anasoid/docker-jmeter/README.md

 12. Isolate output folder (logs, jtl files, html report).
 13. Any JMeter parameter can be used in arguments.
 14. No limitation is introduced by this image, JMeter can be used directly, if custom input parameters are not used.
-15. A wait until ready can done using check on file.
+15. A delay can be performed using the check on the existence of a file.

 ## Content